SEO for Food Products Companies: CPG and DTC Search Authority

 Moving beyond basic keywords to build entity authority across retail, wholesale, and direct-to-consumer search landscapes through a documented, reviewable process.

-What is SEO for Food Products Companies?
+What does SEO for Food Products Companies SEO actually deliver?

 SEO for food products companies requires a multi-channel content and entity architecture that addresses retail discovery, wholesale buyer searches, and direct-to-consumer purchase intent simultaneously.